Hong Kong War Diary

 These pages help you find and trace the fates of some 14,000 members of the Hong Kong Garrison of 1941, and over 4,000 non-Chinese civilians.

 The in-page HTML navigation allows you to jump to individual units and personal footnotes.
-If you are not sure which unit someone was in, please just scroll or use your browser's 'find in page' facility.
-Explorer 6.0 and above gives the best results, due to the software on which this site was built.
+If you are not sure which unit someone was in, please just scroll or use your browser's 'find in page' facility (to be honest, most people these days just Google straight to the records they're looking for, and then - having by-passed this page altogether - email me asking for the key!)

 Some Indian garrison data, and some Civilian, is still missing from these pages.
 These will be added over time.